 Affidavits are made voluntarily, without coercion.
 They include the affiant’s personal details, the facts being sworn to, and a jurat—a certification by a notary or authorized officer.
 Notaries verify the affiant’s identity and witness the signing.

 Affidavits serve various legal purposes.
 Examples include supporting evidence in court cases, verifying information in visa applications, and resolving property disputes.
-Their credibility stems from the affiant’s oath and potential legal consequences for dishonesty.
+Their credibility stems from the affiant’s oath and the potential legal consequences for dishonesty.

 Understanding affidavits aids in navigating legal processes and ensures truthful, reliable testimony in judicial matters.